HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: Experimental Results

-As shown in Fig.~\ref{fig:benchmarks}(a), the updated design objective requires a 10\% reduction in frequency error for a supply-insensitive relaxation oscillator, while maintaining the same oscillation frequency and relaxing the $IQ$ tradeoff, with all other key specifications remaining approximately unchanged.
-During inference-time query-conditioned traversal, HeaRT accurately identifies and scopes the comparator front-end for targeted refinement--reflected in the reasoning trace in Fig.~\ref{fig:FOM_PCKRI_Scatter_Plot_Scenario_1}--and applies the sizing optimizer while keeping the remainder of the circuit fixed.
-As shown, this targeted sizing optimization accelerates convergence and achieves an FoM@200 of $\sim$\textbf{1.93$\times$} the baseline, while also delivering a strong PCKRI improvement of $\sim\mathbf{3.6\times}$ over the standalone optimizer.
+As shown in Fig.~\ref{fig:benchmarks}(a), this design adaptation scenario targets a 10\% reduction in frequency error in a supply-insensitive relaxation oscillator while maintaining oscillation frequency, relaxing the $IQ$ tradeoff, and keeping all other key specifications approximately unchanged.
+During inference-time query-conditioned traversal on the hierarchical circuit reasoning tree, HeaRT accurately identifies and prioritizes the comparator front-end design variables.
+The corresponding traversal path and its reasoning trace are illustrated in Fig.~\ref{fig:TraversaL_Paths_Reasoning_HeaRT_Tree}(a).
+The TuRBO optimizer-based sizing procedure is invoked, with HeaRT-derived priority variables $P$ defining the initial bounds: $\mathrm{bounds_{init}}[P] = \textrm{full\ range}$, $\mathrm{bounds_{init}}[\neg P] = \textrm{nominals}$.
+This priority-guided optimization accelerates convergence, achieving an FoM of $\sim$\textbf{1.93$\times$} and a $\mathcal{R}_{\mathrm{effort}}$ of $\sim\mathbf{3.6\times}$ compared to the standalone TuRBO (Fig.~\ref{fig:FOM_Reffort_Plots_BO_Scenario_1_and_2}(a)-(b)).
+Table~\ref{tab:scenario1_results} summarizes the comparative results for Scenario 1 in terms of FoM, convergence speed, and real-time token usage.
+Unlike approaches that repeatedly invoke LLM reasoning within the optimization loop, HeaRT performs a single real-time invocation to prioritize the search space.